Z Filmtidsskrift

 Z Filmtidsskrift is a Norwegian film magazine, which was started in 1983.
 The magazine is owned and published by the Norwegian Federation of Film Societies.
 It is published on a quarterly basis and is based in Oslo.
 As of 2014 Ingrid Rommetveit was the editor of the magazine.
+Each issue of Z Filmtidsskrift features articles on a specific theme, interviews and in-depth analysis of movies.